Elevate the power of your work

 Interviews with enterprise leaders reveal this: Long-term growth relies on innovation, and boosting innovation means accelerating digital and workplace transformation, operational excellence, and sustainability.
 In turn, these initiatives require having digital and physical assets in order, ready to be optimized, and that’s become far more complex than it was just a few short years ago.

 A unified asset strategy provides a resilient approach for weathering turbulence and embracing new opportunities for lasting growth.
-In an ever-changing environment, a unified asset strategy helps organizations discover, ingest, structure, catalog, and govern digitized, digital native, and physical assets.
+In an ever-changing environment, a unified asset strategy helps organisations discover, ingest, structure, catalog, and govern digitised, digital native, and physical assets.
 Metadata can be extracted from stored data to automate workflows and generate more value.
-Physical and digital assets can be hosted and stored at scale in a secure, sustainable way that advances organizations in their transformational journeys.
+Physical and digital assets can be hosted and stored at scale in a secure, sustainable way that advances organisations in their transformational journeys.